quovadis-btp/btp-automation/btp-context/bootstrap-context/readme.md

 Likewise, one needs to get a btp global account in order to have all the services entitled and ready for use.
 In a nutshell, a BTP global account has an owner (administrator) with a set of entitled services based on the commercial agreement.

-For instance, when one creates a BTP trial account one becomes the legal owner and administrator of it.
+For instance, when one creates a BTP trial account one becomes the legal owner and the administrator of it.
 As this is a trial agreement, [limited to a maximum period of 90 days], a predefined set of services with their entitllements is already baked in.